GSA/digitalgov.gov/content/news/2024/04/2024-04-16-determining-the-true-value-of-a-website-a-gsa-case-study.md

 <center><img src="https://s3.amazonaws.com/digitalgov/piechart-1-website-a-meets-standards.png" width="300"> <img src="https://s3.amazonaws.com/digitalgov/piechart-2-website-a-does-not-meets-standards.png" width="300"></center>

-In addition, these charts, like all maps <sup>1</sup>, contains some decisions that prioritize how the information is rendered.
+In addition, these charts, like all maps <sup><a aria-describedby="footnote-label" href="#fn1" id="footnotes-ref1">[1]</a></sup>, contains some decisions that prioritize how the information is rendered.
 They include:

 - **An equal weight to all datasets and data types, regardless of fidelity**.
 In the charts above, the slices spread out from 0 along even increments.
 Our measurement of customer-centricity gives equal weight to whether a site proactively listens to their customers, as well as to whether it has the resources to implement change.
 - **A direct comparison by slice**.
 For example, our customer-centricity slice gives the same amount of distance from the center for listening to its customers as our required links slice gives for including information about privacy, regardless of the fact that customer listening is foundationally different (and more complicated) as an activity than including required links.

-We made these decisions because to weight all of the metrics would be to travel down the coastline paradox <sup>2</sup>, meaning: we had to identify a stopping point for measurement and comparison that is somewhat arbitrary because, paradoxically, the more closely we measure and compare, the less clear the GSA digital ecosystem would become.
+We made these decisions because to weight all of the metrics would be to travel down the coastline paradox <sup><a aria-describedby="footnote-label" href="#fn2" id="footnotes-ref2">[2]</a></sup>, meaning: we had to identify a stopping point for measurement and comparison that is somewhat arbitrary because, paradoxically, the more closely we measure and compare, the less clear the GSA digital ecosystem would become.
 These measures are the baseline because, broadly, they are fair in their unfairness: some things are easier to do, and some things are harder, but what is “easier” and what is “harder” differs depending on the resources available to each website team.

 But even in comparing websites using charts and maps containing multiple dataset types, we’re missing some nuance.
 “Website A” is a simple, informational site, whereas “Website B” contains a pricing feature, which introduces additional complexities that are more difficult to manage than simple textual information.
 To give visibility to this nuance, the Service Design team uses these maps as part of a broader website evaluation package, which includes qualitative research interviews and subsequent evaluation write ups.
 These are sent to every website team within three weeks after we conduct the research interview.
 Taken together, the quantitative and qualitative data in the website evaluation packages allow GSA staff to consistently measure how digital properties are functioning, and what their impact is on customers.

 ## Concluding which websites should exist

 The reality is: value exists in dimensions, not in single data points, or even in single datasets.
 To further complicate things, the closer you look at single datasets, the more your decision-making process is complicated, rather than clarified.
-This is because each data type and each data point in complex systems can be broken down into infinitely smaller pieces, rendering decisions made based on these pieces more accurate, but also of smaller and smaller impact. <sup>3</sup>
+This is because each data type and each data point in complex systems can be broken down into infinitely smaller pieces, rendering decisions made based on these pieces more accurate, but also of smaller and smaller impact. <sup><a aria-describedby="footnote-label" href="#fn3" id="footnotes-ref3">[3]</a></sup>

 None of the measures in the Enterprise Digital Experience composite indicator or their use as a whole pie results in an affirmation or denial of the value of a digital property to the agency or to the public; value will always exist as an interpretation of these datasets.
 The indicator can tell us how existing sites are doing, but not whether we should continue supporting them.